 "Unfortunately there can be no doubt that man is, on the whole, less good than he imagines himself or wants to be.
 Everyone carries a Shadow, and the less it is embodied in the individual’s conscious life, the blacker and denser it is.
 If an inferiority is conscious, one always has a chance to correct it.
 Furthermore, it is constantly in contact with other interests, so that it is continually subjected to modifications.
 But if it is repressed and isolated from consciousness, it never gets corrected and is liable to burst forth suddenly in a moment of unawareness.
 At all events, it forms an unconscious snag, thwarting our most well-meant intentions." - Jung, Psychology and Religion: 131

-As a writer of westerns, Holly Martin (Joseph Cotten) makes a living by translating American history into the formulaic story of good triumphing over evil; you can tell which side is which by looking at the color of their hats: good guys wear white hats, bad guys wear black.
-When Holly blunders through the mire of post-war Vienna, he finds that all hats are gray.
+As a writer of westerns, Holly Martin (Joseph Cotten) makes a living by translating American history into the formulaic story of good triumphing over evil; you can tell which side is which by looking at the color of their hats (black =bad / white=good).
+But when Holly blunders through the mire of post-war Vienna, he finds that all hats are gray.
 He reacts, as ugly Americans will, as if it's his duty to translate the gray shades into a high contrast ratio so he can figure out who he should save and from what.
 As if emblematic of that gray area, Harry Lime lies 'dead' until Holly becomes so far in over his head that his repression mechanism--his ability to distinguish good and evil-- fails, and Lime bursts out of the shadows, literally.

 "...the dark side of his being, his sinister shadow…represents the true spirit of life as against the arid scholar." - C. G. Jung, Memories, Dreams, Reflections

-I hated the first two Spidermans but liked the third, mainly because it redresses the problem of Tobey Maguire's unstomachable wussiness as Peter Parker.
-I couldn't stomach his sad sack "I'm too busy meddling in New York's crime world to pay my rent, but I'm really trying!" kind of aw shucks hangdog malarkey in the first two films, not to mention his cop-out refusal to kiss Mary Jane at the end.
+I hated the first two Spidermans but like the third, mainly because it redresses the problem of Tobey Maguire's sad sack "I'm too busy meddling in New York's crime world to pay my rent, but I'm really trying!" wussiness as Peter Parker.
+I can't abide his tourist-like wally wannabe hangdog malarkey in the first two films, not to mention his cop-out refusal to kiss Mary Jane at the end.
 What a pisher!
 But all the balls Parker was holding underwater come bouncing up when black alien goo affixes itself to him in the 3rd go-round.
 Suddenly he's not afraid to stand up for himself and expose Topher Grace's photoshopped attempts to steal his job at the Daily Bugle, or to strut down the street wowing the girls who pass him in all directions, and to order around the landlord's lovestruck daughter like a personal maid.

-Of course old ego, that too much thing, comes in and overdoes it and Parker ends up becoming like a grandiose coked-up Spider Hyde, but at least, by the end--thanks to his own encounter with the shadow and its eventually balanced incorporation into his psyche--he's able to stop blaming criminals and landlords for his namby pambiness and in forgiving the world, he forgives himself, and we're finally left with a real hero.
+Of course as Manson once sang old ego is a too much thing.
+His ego comes in and overdoes it and Parker ends up becoming like a grandiose coked-up Spider Hyde, but at least, by the end--thanks to his own encounter with the shadow and its eventually balanced incorporation into his psyche--he's able to stop blaming criminals and landlords for his namby pambiness and in forgiving the world, he forgives himself, and we're finally left with a real hero.